vipulnaik/contractwork/policy/sebastian-sanchez-timelines-wiki-contract-work-reduction-proposal.md

 month.
 Increases may, however, be done later or even during the month.

 ### Potential long-term trajectory changes

-Vipul expects that the reduction to 75 hours will likely last from July 2021 till around November 2021, after which Vipul will make a decision with Sebastian as to how to further modify the number of hours.
-There is a good chance that stipend for Timelines Wiki work will be further reduced to about 30 hours by early-to-mid-2022.
-Most likely, such a reduction will be done in a phased manner, with the limit going down every month by at most 15 hours per month.
-It is, however, also possible that the hour limit reduction will be deferred again, or the hour limit will be increased back.

 Factors that will affect which way we go include: